gaperton/Type-R/docsource/10_Events.md

     // Removes all callbacks on `object`.
     object.off();

-Note that calling `model.off()`, for example, will indeed remove all events on the model — including events that Backbone uses for internal bookkeeping.
+Note that calling `record.off()`, for example, will indeed remove all events on the record — including events that Backbone uses for internal bookkeeping.

 ### eventsSource.once(event, callback, [context])
 Just like `on()`, but causes the bound callback to fire only once before being removed.
 Handy for saying "the next time that X happens, do this".
 When multiple events are passed in using the space separated syntax, the event will fire once for every event you passed in, not once for a combination of all events